Financial Sector Development Partnership Fund

 Eligible activities include:

-- improving access to financial services by the poor.
+- improving access to financial services by the poor; and

-All developing member countries of ADB are eligible for assistance under the fund, however, activities in the Lao People’s Democratic Republic (Lao PDR), Viet Nam, and Mongolia, as well as regional activities in the Greater Mekong Subregion are given priority for Luxembourg’s assistance.
+All developing member countries of ADB are eligible for assistance under the fund, however, activities in the Lao People’s Democratic Republic, Mongolia, and Viet Nam, as well as regional activities in the Greater Mekong Subregion are given priority for Luxembourg’s assistance.